Payload9/WebScraping_Comp/README.md

-# Entry for Web Scraping Competiton
+# Entry for Web Scraping Competition

 This is my entry for the intermediate-level Python web scraping challenge for YTAC (Cohort 8).